mongodb/docs/source/advanced-usage.rst

   to the default zoom setting.
 This item only appears when you have zoomed into the chart.

-- "Add To Dashboard," a plus sign, raises a dialogue box where you can select a dashboard to add this chart to.
+- "Add To Dashboard," a plus sign, takes you to a dashboard creation page where you can create a new dashboard and add a collection of charts to the new dashboard.

 - "Zoom In," a magnifying glass with a plus sign, raises a box with a larger version of the chart.